Giuliano da Sangallo: Santa Maria delle Carceri

 In 1484, a child from the town of Prato claimed to have seen a painting of the Virgin Mary and an infant Jesus come to life on the side of the public jail.
 Santa Maria delle Carceri was commissioned after the townspeople declared this a miracle and decided that a church should be built at the site of the vision to commemorate it.
-For this project, Lorenzo de' Medici once again hired his favorite architect, Giuliano.
+For this project, Lorenzo de' Medici once again hired his favourite architect, Giuliano.
 His designs relied heavily on his study of the work of Alberti and Brunelleschi.
 Specifically, Sangallo used a Greek cross plan.
-This is a classical layout design that features four arms of equal length extending off of a central nave and it had not been used extensively in the Renaissance before that point.
+This is a classical layout design that features four arms of equal length extending off of a central nave, and it had not been used extensively in the Renaissance before that point.
 Construction began on the church in 1486, but the façade remains unfinished to this day.